Podroma API Guide for Agents

 `GET /api/library/item/{id}`

-Returns the cached metadata + synthesis.
-Use the `include` query param
+Returns the cached metadata + synthesis (the distilled insights).

 **Request**